 5. OneOdio Fusion Bluetooth Over Ear Headphones

-- Hear every detail Japanese voice Coil and Japanese driver diaphragm delivers professional-quality sound to satisfy even the most demanding audio connoisseur with high-performing 50mm driver units and noise isolation Immerse yourself in highly accurate mid- to high tones that are true to the original recording While never losing composure-even at high volume
+- 【Hi-res Audio Certified】Hear every detail Japanese voice Coil and Japanese driver diaphragm delivers professional-quality sound to satisfy, even the most demanding audio connoisseur, high-performing with 50mm driver units and noise isolation, Immerse yourself in highly accurate mid- to high tones that are true to the original recording While never losing composure-even at high volume.

 These are moderately priced headphones, not the least nor most expensive on our list today.
 For one, keep in mind that you can connect to your devices via Bluetooth, but they also come complete with a 3.5 mm cable and a 6.5 mm cable too, so you can easily connect to other devices including computers, amps, speakers, and music-playing devices.